 The Company (via USIL) provides a range of benefits to employees including salary, pensions, annual leave and bonuses based on performance.
-The Company has a Remuneration Policy (approved by the Board in March 2019) which applies on an on-going basis.
+The Company has a Remuneration Policy which applies on an on-going basis.

 The policy is designed to ensure that the overall reward philosophy and remuneration governance framework of the Company: